adithya7/lambre/parsing/README.md

 # Training Robust Dependency Parsers

 To train dependency parses that are robust to morphology-related errors in text, we recommend using the UniMorph resource and Stanza training framework.
+This code is adapted from the original [Stanza]((https://stanfordnlp.github.io/stanza/)) code.

 ## Prepare Data